suleymanarslan/notebook/maps-of-meaning.md

 * People ask what the **meaning of life** is.
 It seems to me that, meaning is proportionate to the **adoption of responsibility**.
 * Noone argues with their **pain**.
 So we could say, the ultimate reality is pain.
 * Real **self-consciousness** is the knowledge of our borders.
 Not only in space, but in the time.
+* **Chaos** is what you experience when your story falls apart; that's a descent to the underworld.
+We live in order and chaos. **Order** is where when you do what you think you should do, what you want to have have happen, happens; that's order, explored territory.
+Chaos is when you do what you're supposed to do to get what you want and it doesn't happen.
+* Next thing is straightforward; **individual** exists in **culture** and culture is embedded in **nature**.
+* Culture is tyrannical because we have to shape yourself, involuntarily even to get along with other people.
+We sacrifice a lot of ourselves in that endeavor.
+We have to average ourselves out in order to live together.
+Some societies are more tyrannical than others, but there is always a tyrannical element.

 ##